thosgood/this-weeks-finds/markdown/1-50/week35.md

-In any event, these marvelous algebraic structures have been cropping up more and more in physics (see especially Crane's stuff listed in "[week2](week2.html)" and Freed's paper listed in "[week12](week12.html)"), so I got ahold of a copy of Grothendieck's letter and have begun trying to understand it.
+In any event, these marvelous algebraic structures have been cropping up more and more in physics (see especially Crane's stuff listed in "week2" and Freed's paper listed in
+"week12"), so I got ahold of a copy of Grothendieck's letter and have begun trying to understand it.

-Actually, it's worth noting that these n-categorical ideas have been lurking around homotopy theory for quite some time now.
+Actually, it's worth noting that these $n$-categorical ideas have been lurking around homotopy theory for quite some time now.
 As Grothendieck
 wrote:

 > At first sight it had seemed to me that the Bangor group had indeed
 > come to work out (quite independently) one basic intuition of the
 > program I had envisioned in those letters to Larry Breen - namely,
-> that the study of n-truncated homotopy types (of semisimplicial sets,
+> that the study of $n$-truncated homotopy types (of semisimplicial sets,
 > or of topological spaces) was essentially equivalent to the study of
-> so-called n-groupoids (where n is any natural integer).
+> so-called $n$-groupoids (where $n$ is any natural integer).
 This is
-> expected to be achieved by associating to any space (say) X its
+> expected to be achieved by associating to any space (say) $X$ its
-> "fundamental n-groupoid" Π~n~(X), generalizing the familiar Poincare
+> "fundamental $n$-groupoid" $\Pi_n(X)$, generalizing the familiar Poincare
-> fundamental groupoid for n = 1.
+> fundamental groupoid for $n = 1$.
 The obvious idea is that 0-objects of
-> Π~n~(X) should be the points of X, 1-objects should be "homotopies"
+> $\Pi_n(X)$ should be the points of $X$, 1-objects should be "homotopies"
 > or paths between points, 2-objects should be homotopies between
-> 1-objects, etc. This Π~n~(X) should embody the n-truncated homotopy
+> 1-objects, etc. This $\Pi_n(X)$ should embody the $n$-truncated homotopy
-> type of X, in much the same way as for n = 1 the usual fundamental
+> type of $X$, in much the same way as for $n = 1$ the usual fundamental
 > groupoid embodies the 1-truncated homotopy type.
-For two spaces X, Y,
+For two spaces $X$, $Y$,
-> the set of homotopy-classes of maps X → Y (more correctly, for general
+> the set of homotopy-classes of maps $X \to Y$ (more correctly, for general
-> X, Y, the maps of X into Y in the homotopy category) should correspond
+> $X$, $Y$, the maps of $X$ into $Y$ in the homotopy category) should correspond
-> to n-equivalence classes of n-functors from Π~n~(X) to Π~n~(Y) - etc.
+> to $n$-equivalence classes of $n$-functors from $\Pi_n(X)$ to $\Pi_n(Y)$ - etc.
 > There are some very strong suggestions for a nice formalism including
 > a notion of geometric realization of an n-groupoid, which should imply
-> that any n-groupoid is n-equivalent to a Π~n~(X).
+> that any $n$-groupoid is $n$-equivalent to a $\Pi_n(X)$.
 Moreover when the
-> notion of an n-groupoid (or more generally of an n-category) is
+> notion of an $n$-groupoid (or more generally of an $n$-category) is
-> relativized over an arbitrary topos to the notion of an n-gerbe (or
+> relativized over an arbitrary topos to the notion of an $n$-gerbe (or
-> more generally, an n-stack), these become the natural "coefficients"
+> more generally, an $n$-stack), these become the natural "coefficients"
 > for a formalism of non commutative cohomological algebra, in the
 > spirit of Giraud's thesis.

-The "Bangor group" referred to includes Ronnie Brown, who has done a lot of work on "ω-groupoids".
+The "Bangor group" referred to includes Ronnie Brown, who has done a lot of work on "$\omega$-groupoids".
 A while back he sent me a nice long list of references on this subject; here are some that seemed particularly relevant to me (though I haven't looked at all of them).

-3) G. Abramson, J.-P.Meyer, J.Smith, A higher dimensional analogue of the fundamental groupoid, in Recent developments of algebraic topology, RIMS Kokyuroku 781, Kyoto, 38-45, 1992.
+3) G. Abramson, J.-P.Meyer, J.Smith, "A higher dimensional analogue of the fundamental groupoid", in _Recent developments of algebraic topology_, RIMS Kokyuroku **781**, Kyoto, 38--45, 1992.

-F.Al-Agl, Aspects of multiple categories, University of Wales PhD Thesis, 1989.
+    F.Al-Agl, "Aspects of multiple categories", University of Wales PhD Thesis, 1989.

-F.Al-Agl and R.J.Steiner, Nerves of multiple categories, Proc.
+    F.Al-Agl and R.J.Steiner, "Nerves of multiple categories", _Proc.
 London Math.
-Soc., 66, 92-128, 1992.
+Soc._, **66**, 92--128, 1992.

-N.Ashley, Simplicial T-complexes, University of Wales PhD Thesis, 1976, published as Simplicial T-complexes: a non-abelian version of a theorem of Dold-Kan, Diss.
-Math.
-165, 11-58 (1988).
+    N.Ashley, "Simplicial T-complexes", University of Wales PhD Thesis, 1976, published as "Simplicial T-complexes: a non-abelian version of a theorem of Dold-Kan", _Diss.
+Math._ **165**, 11--58 (1988).

-H.J.Baues, Algebraic homotopy, Cambridge University Press, 1989.
+    H.J.Baues, _Algebraic homotopy_, Cambridge University Press, 1989.

-H.J.Baues, Combinatorial homotopy and 4-dimensional complexes, De Gruyter, 1991.
+    H.J.Baues, _Combinatorial homotopy and 4-dimensional complexes_, De Gruyter, 1991.

-L.Breen, Bitorseurs et cohomologie non-Abélienne, The Grothendieck
-Festschrift: a collection of articles written in honour of the 60th birthday of Alexander Grothendieck, Vol. I, edited P.Cartier, et al., Birkhauser, Boston, Basel, Berlin, 401-476, 1990.
+    L.Breen, Bitorseurs et cohomologie non-Abélienne, _The Grothendieck Festschrift: a collection of articles written in honour of the 60th birthday of Alexander Grothendieck, Vol. I_, edited P.Cartier, et al., Birkhauser, Boston, Basel, Berlin, 401-476, 1990.

-R.Brown, Higher dimensional group theory, in Low-dimensional topology, ed.
-R.Brown and T.L.Thickstun, London Math.
+    R.Brown, "Higher dimensional group theory", in _Low-dimensional topology_, ed.
+R.Brown and T.L.Thickstun, _London Math.
 Soc.
 Lect.
-Notes 46, Cambridge University Press, 215-238, 1982.
+Notes_ **46**, Cambridge University Press, 215--238, 1982.

-R.Brown, From groups to groupoids: a brief survey, Bull.
+    R.Brown, "From groups to groupoids: a brief survey", _Bull.
 London Math.
-Soc., 19, 113-134, 1987.
+Soc._, **19**, 113--134, 1987.

-R.Brown, Elements of Modern Topology, McGraw Hill, Maidenhead, 1968;
-Topology: a geometric account of general topology, homotopy types and the fundamental groupoid, Ellis Horwood, Chichester, 1988.
+    R.Brown, _Elements of Modern Topology_, McGraw Hill, Maidenhead, 1968; _Topology: a geometric account of general topology, homotopy types and the fundamental groupoid_, Ellis Horwood, Chichester, 1988.

-R.Brown, Some problems in non-Abelian homological and homotopical algebra, Homotopy theory and related topics: Proceedings Kinosaki, 1988, Edited M.Mimura, Springer Lecture Notes in Math.
-1418, 105-129, 1990.
+    R.Brown, "Some problems in non-Abelian homological and homotopical algebra", _Homotopy theory and related topics: Proceedings Kinosaki_, 1988, Edited M.Mimura, _Springer Lecture Notes in Math._ **1418**, 105--129, 1990.

-R.Brown, P.J.Higgins, The equivalence of ω-groupoids and cubical T-complexes, Cah.
+    R.Brown, P.J.Higgins, "The equivalence of $\omega$-groupoids and cubical T-complexes", _Cah.
 Top.
-G\\eom.
-Diff.
-22, 349-370, 1981.
+Geom.
+Diff._ **22**, 349--370, 1981.

-R.Brown, P.J.Higgins, The equivalence of ∞-groupoids and crossed complexes, Cah.
+    R.Brown, P.J.Higgins, "The equivalence of $\infty$-groupoids and crossed complexes", _Cah.
 Top.
-G\\eom.
-Diff.
-22, 371-386, 1981.
+Geom.
+Diff._ **22**, 371--386, 1981.

-R.Brown, P.J.Higgins, The algebra of cubes, J. Pure Appl.
-Algebra, 21, 233-260, 1981.
+    R.Brown, P.J.Higgins, "The algebra of cubes", _J.
+Pure Appl.
+Algebra_, **21**, 233--260, 1981.

-R.Brown, P.J.Higgins, Tensor products and homotopies for ω-groupoids and crossed complexes, J. Pure Appl.
-Algebra, 47, 1-33, 1987.
+    R.Brown, P.J.Higgins, "Tensor products and homotopies for $\omega$-groupoids and crossed complexes", _J.
+Pure Appl.
+Algebra_, **47**, 1--33, 1987.

-R.Brown, J.Huebschmann, Identities among relations, in Low-dimensional topology, ed.
-R.Brown and T.L.Thickstun, London Math.
+    R.Brown, J.Huebschmann, "Identities among relations", in _Low-dimensional topology_, ed.
+R.Brown and T.L.Thickstun, _London Math.
 Soc.
 Lect.
-Notes 46, Cambridge University Press, 153-202, 1982.
+Notes_ **46**, Cambridge University Press, 153--202, 1982.

-R.A.Brown, Generalised group presentations, Trans.
+    R.A.Brown, "Generalised group presentations", _Trans.
 Amer.
 Math.
-Soc., 334, 519-549, 1992.
+Soc._, **334**, 519--549, 1992.

-M.Bullejos, A.M.Cegarra, J.Duskin, On cat^n^-groups and homotopy types,
-J. Pure Appl.
-Algebra 86 (1993) 135-154.
+    M.Bullejos, A.M.Cegarra, J.Duskin, "On $\mathrm{cat}^n$-groups and homotopy types", _J.
+Pure Appl.
+Algebra_ **86** (1993) 135--154.

-M.Bullejos, P. Carrasco, A.Cegarra, Cohomology with coefficients in symmetric cat^n^-groups.
-An extension of Eilenberg-Mac Lanes classification theorem.
+    M.Bullejos, P. Carrasco, A.Cegarra, "Cohomology with coefficients in symmetric $\mathrm{cat}^n$-groups.
+An extension of Eilenberg-Mac Lanes classification theorem."
 Granada Preprint, 1992.

-P.J.Ehlers and T. Porter, From simplicial groupoids to crossed complexes, UCNW Maths Preprint 92.19, 35pp, 1992.
+    P.J.Ehlers and T. Porter, "From simplicial groupoids to crossed complexes", UCNW Maths Preprint `92.19`, 35pp, 1992.

-D.W.Jones, Polyhedral T-complexes, University of Wales PhD Thesis, 1984;
-published as A general theory of polyhedral sets and their corresponding T-complexes, Diss.
-Math.
-266, 1988.
+    D.W.Jones, "Polyhedral T-complexes", University of Wales PhD Thesis, 1984; published as "A general theory of polyhedral sets and their corresponding T-complexes", _Diss.
+Math._ **266**, 1988.

-M.M.Kapranov, V.Voevodsky, Combinatorial-geometric aspects of
-polycategory theory: pasting schemes and higher Bruhat orders (list of results), Cah.
+    M.M.Kapranov, V.Voevodsky, "Combinatorial-geometric aspects of polycategory theory: pasting schemes and higher Bruhat orders (list of results)", _Cah.
 Top.
 Geom.
 Diff.
-Cat.
-32, 11-27, 1991.
+Cat._ **32**, 11--27, 1991.

-M.M.Kapranov, V. Voevodsky, ∞-groupoids and homotopy types Cah.
+    M.M.Kapranov, V. Voevodsky, "$\infty$-groupoids and homotopy types", _Cah.
 Top.
-G\\eom.
+Geom.
 Diff.
-Cat.
-32, 29-46, 1991.
+Cat._ **32**, 29--46, 1991.

-M.M.Kapranov, V. Voevodsky, 2-categories and Zamolodchikov tetrahedra equations, preprint, 102pp, 1992.
+    M.M.Kapranov, V. Voevodsky, "2-categories and Zamolodchikov tetrahedra equations", preprint, 102pp, 1992.

-J.-L.Loday, Spaces with finitely many non-trivial homotopy groups, J.
+    J.-L.Loday, "Spaces with finitely many non-trivial homotopy groups", _J.
 Pure Appl.
-Algebra, 24, 179-202, 1982.
+Algebra_, **24**, 179--202, 1982.

-G.Nan Tie, Iterated W and T-groupoids, J. Pure Appl.
-Algebra, 56, 195-209, 1989.
+    G.Nan Tie, "Iterated W and T-groupoids", _J.
+Pure Appl.
+Algebra_, **56**, 195--209, 1989.

-T.Porter, A combinatorial definition of ∞-types, Topology 22 (1993)
+    T.Porter, "A combinatorial definition of $\infty$-types", _Topology_ **22** (1993) 5--24.
-5-24.

-S.J.Pride, Identities among relations of group presentations, in E.Ghys, A.Haefliger, A. Verjodsky, eds.
-Proc.
-Workshop on Group Theory from a Geometrical Viewpoint, International Centre of Theoretical Physics, Trieste, 1990, World Scientific, (1991) 687-716.
+    S.J.Pride, "Identities among relations of group presentations", in E.Ghys, A.Haefliger, A. Verjodsky, eds. _Proc.
+Workshop on Group Theory from a Geometrical Viewpoint_, International Centre of Theoretical Physics, Trieste, 1990, World Scientific, (1991) 687--716.

-R.Steiner, The algebra of directed complexes, University of Glasgow Math Preprint, 29pp, 1992.
+    R.Steiner, "The algebra of directed complexes", University of Glasgow Math Preprint, 29pp, 1992.

-A.Tonks, Cubical groups which are Kan, J. Pure Appl.
-Algebra 81, 83-87, 1992.
+    A.Tonks, "Cubical groups which are Kan", _J.
+Pure Appl.
+Algebra_ **81**, 83--87, 1992.

-A.Tonks and R.Brown, Calculation with simplicial and cubical groups in Axiom, UCNW Math Preprint 93.04.
+    A.Tonks and R.Brown, "Calculation with simplicial and cubical groups in Axiom", UCNW Math Preprint `93.04`.

-A.R.Wolf, Inherited asphericity, links and identities among relations,
-J. Pure Appl.
-Algebra 71 (1991) 99-107.
+    A.R.Wolf, "Inherited asphericity, links and identities among relations", _J.
+Pure Appl.
+Algebra_ **71** (1991) 99--107.

 ------------------------------------------------------------------------